 “They kind of check a lot of boxes, right?” says Phil Ingrassia, president of the RV Dealers Association.
 “You can be outside with your family.
 You can self-isolate in the RV.
 So you're not with a bunch of other people that aren't related to you.”

-Those dealers were very busy (and eager) beavers beginning in the spring, as the pandemic struck, says Ingrassia.
-Many frontline workers bought RVs to park in their yard or driveway to isolate from their family after workdays in COVID-ravaged environments, including hospitals.
-Then business morphed big-time into first-time RV would-be owners hunting for a vacation vehicle, notes Ingrassia.
+Those dealers were very busy when the pandemic struck, says Ingrassia.
+Many frontline workers bought RVs to park in their yard or driveway to isolate themselves from their family after workdays in COVID-ravaged environments, including hospitals.
+Then business got a boost from a surge in first-time RV owners hunting for a vacation vehicle.

 “So it's not exactly a free way to retire, but certainly for people who plan, it can be a very economical way to stretch their retirement savings,” Ingrassia says.

 You Can Live on a Modest Budget in an RV

 About those savings.
 It’s fairly common for income to dip in retirement, and that can necessitate lifestyle changes.
 Longtime RVers say that life on the road works well on a limited budget.

 One retiree noted a couple of years ago that “we live modestly,” Charley Hannagan, who began RVing with her husband, Joe, in 2014, told us in 2018.
 “Joe tries not to spend more than $40 a night, on average, on housing.
 We have spent more, and we have parked for free.”